Gauging tensor networks with belief propagation: Applications and benchmarks of belief propagation gauging

-This essentially gives the best approximation for $\langle S^{z}_{v} \rangle$ under the assumption of a rank-one environment, and the same expectation value that would be obtained by running BP on the original network and computing expectation values using the fixed point message tensors.
-The results in Fig. \ref{Fig:NF3}a show that the expectation value for $v$ in the middle of an increasingly large $L \times L$ open-boundary lattice converges to that for the small periodic unit cell.
+which essentially gives the best approximation for $\langle S^{z}_{v} \rangle$ under the assumption of a rank-one environment.
+It is equivalent to running belief propagation on the norm network of the periodic unit cell and measuring $\langle S^{z}_{v} \rangle$ using the fixed point message tensors:

+The results in Fig. \ref{Fig:NF3} show that the expectation value for $v$ in the middle of an increasingly large $L \times L$ open-boundary lattice converges to that of the small periodic unit cell.
 Using belief propagation to gauge the periodic TNS thus can be used to obtain results, under the approximation in Eq. (\ref{Eq:ApproxSz}), in $O(1)$ time in the lattice size for infinite networks (and $O(L)$ time where $L$ is the number of sites of the unit cell).
 This fact is implicitly used in the simple update gate evolution algorithm when applied to infinite PEPS.